TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Properties/ExclusiveKeys.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-category-properties-exclusivekeys:

 =============
 exclusiveKeys
 =============

 ..  confval:: exclusiveKeys
+    :name: category-exclusiveKeys
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :type: string (list of)
     :Scope: Display  / Proc.
     :RenderType: all

     List of keys that exclude any other keys in a select box where multiple items could be selected.
 See also :ref:`property exclusiveKeys of selectTree
     <columns-select-properties-exclusivekeys>`.